 I received my MA in May 2016 from the University of Wisconsin-Madison.
 My MA thesis, titled “Islamophobic Sentiment in the Danish Asylum Process: Denied Acceptance to Those in Need,” analyzes the ways in which a Muslim identity–perceived or actual–impacts the likelihood of being granted asylum in Denmark.
 The Washington Post article I published in 2017 is based on this research.

-Additionally, I am an avid cook, runner, traveler and podcast enthusiast.
+Additionally, I am an avid cook, runner, traveler, and podcast enthusiast.
 I’ve lived in Scandinavia for over two years and have traveled extensively.
-When I was in last living in Copenhagen, I volunteered with asylum seekers and refugees at the Trampoline House, worked on the editorial team of the visAvis magazine–a magazine that focuses on challenges presented by asylum and migration–and worked as a journalist for University of Copenhagen’s newspaper University Post as their politics and immigration specialist.
+When I was last living in Copenhagen, I volunteered with asylum seekers and refugees at the Trampoline House, worked on the editorial team of the visAvis magazine–a magazine that focuses on challenges presented by asylum and migration–and worked as a journalist for the University of Copenhagen’s newspaper University Post as their politics and immigration specialist.